KonstantinRothe/NFLGameReview/Transformer Model/README.md

+## This file is just copied form the original github repo, but changed, so that it may work  with my own data
 # data2text-transformer
 Code for **Enhanced Transformer Model for Data-to-Text Generation** [\[PDF\]](https://www.aclweb.org/anthology/D19-5615/) (Gong, Crego, Senellart; WNGT2019).
 Much of this code is adapted from an earlier fork of [XLM](https://github.com/facebookresearch/XLM).